 all Invoices set out the following information:

-the invoice number;
+the invoice unique reference number;

 the name and address of the Billing Party;

-the due date for payment and the amount due; and
+the Due Date for payment and the amount due; and

-sufficient information to enable the Billed Party to verify the amount of the Charges specified in the Invoice, including an itemised breakdown of the individual Services and charges covered by the Invoice.
+sufficient information to enable the Billed Party to verify the amount of the Charges specified in the Invoice, including an itemised breakdown of the individual Services and Charges covered by the Invoice.

 An Invoice cannot be rejected for formatting reasons, if all information above is provided in the Invoice.